stephenafamo/nginx-proxy-load-balancer/readme.md

 4. For load balancing, you can add multiple `UPSTREAM` addresses.
 Separate them with pipes.
 5. You can add any extra parameters at the end of a single upstream server.
 [Read this](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#server).
 6. The `UPSTREAM_OPTIONS` are not required.
 Use only if you need to add extra directives to the upstream block for fine tuning.
 Separate directives with pipes.
 [Read this](http://nginx.org/en/docs/http/ngx_http_upstream_module.html).
-7. `domains_to_proxy` can be multiple, but should be seperated by spaces
+7. `DOMAIN` can be multiple, but should be seperated by spaces
-8. `directory` is the optional path to to be proxies.
+8. `DIRECTORY` is the optional path to to be proxies.
 For example, if you'd like to proxy only `example.com/blog`, the `blog` will be the directory
-9. `ssl` can be enable by setting the parameter to `1`
+9. `SSL` can be enable by setting the parameter to `1`
-10. `ssl_source` for now, only letsencrypt is supported.
+10. `SSL_SOURCE` for now, only letsencrypt is supported.
 Certificates will be generated automatically.
 Soon, mannual configuration will be supported.
 To be able to re-use the generated certificates, you should mount your `/etc/letsencrypt` folder into the container `-v /etc/letsencrypt:/etc/letsencrypt`.
-THis only works if `ssl` is `1`.
+THis only works if `SSL` is `1`.
-11. `https_only` If this is set to `1`, then all `http` requests will be redirected to `https`
+11. `HTTPS_ONLY` If this is set to `1`, then all `http` requests will be redirected to `https`

 ## Additional commands